varlackc/Cards/doc/index.md

 from card import *
 ```

 We then will have to call the instance of the `card` before we could take any action with the `card`.
-The same is true for the `deck` or `hand`.
+The same is true for the `deck`, `hand` or `discard`.
 The process will look as follows:

 ```
 c1 = Card()